Congratulations to the Danbury Department of Elderly Services!

 The Department of Elderly Services seeks to increase the quality of life of Danbury area citizens who are age 60 or older by developing many comprehensive programs and providing resource and referral services specifically designed to enrich the general well-being of Danbury’s more mature population.
 Programs include the Municipal Agent’s Office for the Elderly, the Elmwood Hall Senior Center, the Van Transportation Program, the Rent Rebate Program, the Senior Nutrition Congregate Meal Program, and various Intergenerational Programs.
 Communication regarding these programs is enhanced through our website www.danburyseniors.org – the official website for Danbury seniors.

 The website, www.danburyseniors.org, provides information and links to services and resources for seniors, their families and the greater community.
-It also provides information on events at the Elmwood Hall Senior Center and in the greater community, as well as links to volunteer opportunities, news stories, and a photo gallery.
+It also provides information on events at the Elmwood Hall Senior Center and in the greater community, news stories, and a photo gallery.
 One can stay up-to-date on news items by subscribing to e-news, as well as email any staff member to get questions answered and have resources provided.
 The Municipal Agent’s office provides information and referral, assisting older citizens with up-to-date information on Medicare, Medicaid, Elder Law, Tax Credits, Senior Housing, Elder Abuse, Home Care, and a host of other important issues affecting older citizens.
 The Elmwood Hall Senior Center provides a variety of programs in the areas of health and wellness, benefits and support, education, leisure time activities, fun and celebrations, and volunteer opportunities.
 The majority of these programs are done in partnership with other community providers and sponsors.
 Elmwood Hall is the gateway to information as well as the “place to gather” for many seniors.
 A newsletter titled “The Elmwood Extra” is a bi-monthly publication that keeps all members up to date on what’s going on.
 The Van Transportation Program provides rides to and from Elmwood Hall for activities and special outings in the community.
 The Rent Rebate Program, a State of Connecticut Program of the Office of Policy and Management, administered through this department, provides a one-time yearly rebate on rental payments for those who qualify.
 The Senior Nutrition Congregate Meal Program is provided in partnership with the Western CT Area Agency on Aging, serves a nutritionally balanced, hot meal in a social setting.
-Intergenerational Programs take place quarterly with active participation from area schools.